 Cadmium and lead are two elements under strict control in the cookware industry.
 Our position today for the entire production process is to be in compliance with California Proposal 65 which is the most rigid standard in the world for these elements (approx. 10 times lower than “acceptable” limits).
 Lead is NOT used in our recipes and for cadmium a special anti-acid enamel fritt is used which will not release the cadmium pigment during cooking.
 Cadmium is used for coloration purposes in achieving bright exterior colors such as Flame and Cherry.
 The interior enamel which makes contact with food is either sand, white, or black.

-However, when independently tested by two parties (here and here), there was both lead and cadmium found in measurable amounts in Le Creuset food contact surfaces, although levels appear to be below Prop 65 standards for toxicity.
+However, when independently tested, there was both lead and cadmium found in measurable amounts in Le Creuset food contact surfaces, although levels appear to be below Prop 65 standards for toxicity.
 And strangely, high levels of aluminum were discovered in three Le Creuset products when used to cook acidic foods like tomatoes in a normal kitchen scenario.
 While one round of tests doesn’t provide a definitive answer, the levels are alarming and it’s still unclear why the aluminum was present at all, which may point to yet another problem with ceramic cookware.
 It’s also been shown that aluminum leaches from enameled cast iron as well.
 Buyer beware.

 Nanoparticles in Quasi-Ceramic Cookware Coatings